-Dental service use (enrollees served): The number and percentage of all Minnesota Health Care Programs (MHCP) enrollees ages up to 100 years with at least one dental claim submitted during the calendar year (January 1 through December 31) for a dental service.
-A dental service is any diagnostic, preventive, or treatment service provided by or under the supervision of a dentist.
+Dental service use: The number and percentage of all Minnesota Health Care Programs (MHCP) enrollees ages up to 100 years with at least one dental claim submitted during the calendar year (January 1 through December 31).

-The number of Minnesota Health Care Programs enrollees ages up to 100 years with at least one dental claim submitted during the calendar year for a dental service multiplied by 100 percent.
+The number of Minnesota Health Care Programs enrollees ages up to 100 years with at least one dental claim submitted during the calendar year for a dental service multiplied by 100 to get a percent.

 - An individual is counted as a dental service recipient in each calendar year if at least one dental-related fee-for-service or managed care encounter claim was submitted with a service date during the calendar year (January 1 through December 31).